 The Maniu Guards Operations (Sumanele Negre) took place in 1945.
 Sep 1944 – 1946.

-Who won the Maniu Guards Operations (Sumanele Negre)?
+What was the outcome of the Maniu Guards Operations (Sumanele Negre)?

 The Soviet Red Army + Romanian Communist authorities were victorious against the Sumanele Negre paramilitaries (Maniu Guards).